Prometheus Metric Types Reference

 Prometheus metric types reference

 Prometheus has four core metric types — Counter, Gauge, Histogram, and Summary — each with its own data model, exposition output, and the set of PromQL functions that make sense for it.
-Choosing the right type is the single most important modeling decision when instrumenting a service.
+Choosing the right type is the single most important modelling decision when instrumenting a service.
 This reference summarizes each type, what it exposes, and how to query it.

 How it works